 I am passionate about journeying with people towards inner peace and find that companionship and presence is so important in this journey, which feels natural and inspiring for me to offer.
 I really love being a therapist!

-What do you believe makes AIM stand out in its field, and why?
+What do you believe makes Advaita Integrated Medicine stand out in its field, and why?

-I believe AIM: Advaita Integrated Medicine is an organization directed by genuinely good people that truly strives to embody its goals and values.
+I believe Advaita Integrated Medicine: Advaita Integrated Medicine is an organization directed by genuinely good people that truly strives to embody its goals and values.